sara-nl/clouddocs/vm-scratch-centos.markdown

 Although a number of useable _appliances_ are available in the _Apps_ option of the _Storage_ section to allow easily creating VMs from the UI, sometimes you may need a specific distribution or a different version that you can find on the AppMarket.
 In that case, you can resort to installing the operating system from scratch, as you would install it on your own laptop.

 The following instructions explain how to make a VM installing the operating system from scratch, and we will be using CentOS 7 (Minimal Install) as an example.

 >**NOTE:**
->The VM that you will be making following this guide will be using contextualization.
-Make sure you have your public ssh-key configured either in your user profile or in the template, before you create your VM.
-That way you will be able to log into your VM with your private key.
+>**For Ubuntu:** You may also follow the same instructions to install Ubuntu from scratch.
+In steps where the commands may differ, we have added *Note* sections specifically for Ubuntu.

 The steps you require to create a VM from scratch are: